queite/store-manager/README.md

 Register and validate sales | POST /sales
 Update sale | PUT /sales/:id
 Delete sale | DELETE /sales/:id
 <br/>

+### Documentation
+Access the route /api-docs to see the documentation.
 ---

 🛠️ **Used tools:**